owenip/100-days-of-code/r1-log.md

 **Link to Work:** [Link to the challenge](https://coding-challenge.lighthouselabs.ca/start)

 ### Day 13: October 4, 2018
 **Today's Progress:** Day 4 Challenge from LHL21DCC.
 Finished FreeCodeCamp Responsive Web Design Certification.
 Finished all 71 challenges in Basic HTML and HTML5, Basic CSS.
+Recreate the 100days challenge repo in order to see the little green square on profile page.
+**Thoughts:** feel more rewarding by seeing the green square from github profile page
 **Link to Work:** [Link to the challenge](https://coding-challenge.lighthouselabs.ca/start)